keitalab/DummyCursorExperiment/README.md

-# Dummy Cursor Program Unity ver.
+# Dummy Cursor Experiment

-ダミーカーソルをUnity で実装．
+The README is work in progress.
+We re-write in English.
+In addition, we create a detailed document and update program.

 ## How to use ?